Welt der Wunder

 No fear of anything

-Such stress tests are a joke to psychopaths.
-When Dutton visits the maximum-security Broadmoor prison, the inmates explain why: “It’s got nothing to do with courage.
-If you’re never afraid, you don’t have to be brave, right?
-The way I understand fear – and to be honest, I’ve never been afraid – is that it’s usually unfounded anyway.
-The truck stunt is just a mind game,” says psychopath Leslie.
+Such stress tests are a joke for psychopaths.
+When Dutton visits the maximum security Broadmoor prison, the inmates explain to him why: “It has nothing to do with courage.
+If you’re never afraid, you don’t need to be brave, do you?
+The way I understand fear – to be honest, I’ve never been afraid – it’s usually unfounded anyway.
+The truck stunt is just a mind game,” says the psychopath Leslie.

 His tip for everyday life: “Stop your brain from rushing into future scenarios.
-If you do that, you will gain courage.”
-Danny, another Broadmoor inmate, has another tip: “The next time you’re really scared, ask yourself: What would I do if I didn’t feel this way?
-And then just do it.
+If you do that, you will also gain courage.”
+Danny, another inmate at Broadmoor, knows another trick: “Next time you’re really scared, ask yourself: What would I do if I didn’t feel this way?
+And then just do it.”

-One example: Almost everyone wants a raise.
-“But very few people have the courage to ask for it,” says Dutton.
-“Many people are afraid of what their boss will think or what their colleagues will think of them,” he continues.
-A psychopath focuses on the positive consequences of the raise.
+An example: Almost everyone wants a raise.
+“But very few people dare to ask,” says Dutton.
+“Many people are afraid of what their boss thinks or what their colleagues think of them,” he continues.
+A psychopath focuses on the positive consequences of the salary increase.

-This makes him more confident and persuasive when he talks to his boss.
-The result: In all likelihood, he leaves the room with more money than his colleagues.
+This makes him more confident and convincing when talking to his boss.
+The result: In all probability, he leaves the room with more salary than his colleagues.
 The psychopath doesn’t care what they think of him – his motto is: “Just do it.”
-This mentality gives psychopaths another advantage: they never procrastinate and therefore work more effectively.
+This mentality gives psychopaths another advantage: they never put anything off and therefore work more effectively.

 Researchers at the University of Tübingen have even found a way to make stress training and psychological tricks unnecessary.
-Using so-called TMS technology, they can give anyone the nerves of steel of a psychopath.
+Using so-called TMS technology, they can make any person as nervous as a psychopath within seconds.

 Welt der Wunder - Die App